catzy007/catzy007.github.io/posts/2023-05-30-running-large-language-model-locally/content.md

 -----------------------
 First, clone the llama.cpp repository, and compile the binary.
 Then install the required python dependency.
-Python is used for initial conversion and quantization of weight.
+Python is used for initial weight conversion and quantization.
 ```
 git clone https://github.com/ggerganov/llama.cpp
 cd llama.cpp